d0tTino/tino-storm/README.md

 Drop such a `manifest.json` file inside your vault to have all entries ingested as individual documents.

+An `.arxiv` file with one identifier per line downloads each paper's metadata and PDF text for ingestion.

 #### Cross-vault search

 Documents are stored in separate Chroma namespaces per vault.
 Use